gregmsanderson/fly-live-beats/docs/5-aws-create-database.md

 ![RDS disk size](img/aws_rds_disk_size.jpeg)

 Next, the connectivity.
 It asks if you want to set up a connection to an existing EC2 instance.
-We don't have one, so we'll skip that.
+I don't have one.
+Skip that.

 For the network type, I'll leave the default.
 IPv4.
-If you recall, the default VPC created by AWS does not have IPv6 enabled.

 Next, [the VPC](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html).
-I'll leave the default VPC selected.
+I'm going to use the default VPC.

 Next, the subnet.
 I'll use the default subnet group.
-The default AWS VPC that each account comes with includes three _public_ subnets.
-It's best practice to put a RDS database in a _private_ subnet.
+The default AWS VPC includes three _public_ subnets.
+However it's best practice to put a RDS database in a _private_ subnet.
 What is the difference?

 - A _public_ subnet is associated with a route table that _has_ a route to an Internet gateway.
 - A _private_ subnet is associated with a route table that _does not_ have a route to an Internet gateway.

 The default AWS VPC's main [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) _has_ a route to an Internet gateway, which is why the initial three subnets are _public_.

 To create a new _private_ subnet you would need to create a route table that does not, then associate that with a new subnet.

-My database is empty _and_ this is just a demo.
+I know my database is empty _and_ this is just a demo app.
 I also want to demonstrate connecting to a database from my local machine later on.
-I will put _this_ RDS instance in a public subnet and will say "yes" to public access in a moment.
+So _I_ will put _this_ RDS instance in a public subnet and will say "yes" to public access in a moment.

-Technically you [can move RDS from a public subnet to a private subnet later on](https://repost.aws/knowledge-center/rds-move-to-private-subnet).
-But that's a bit awkward.

-If you have opted for public subnet, decide whether to allow public access.
+If you are also just trying it out and have also opted for a public subnet, next decide whether to allow public access.
 Again, _ideally_ you want to pick "no".
-But saying "yes" does not directly open it up to the whole world, in _that_ sense of "public".
-That would be _very_ bad.
+But saying "yes" does not directly open it up to the whole world.
+That would be very bad.
 Instead it determines whether a public IP is added. _Who_ can access it is controlled within its security group.
 That is a virtual firewall.
-In that security group you can allow access from only your IP.
+In that security group you can allow access from e.g only your IP.

-If you have opted for a private subnet and you want to connect to it from your local machine, you can't (directly).
-One option would be using a bastion host (like an EC2 instance that _is_ inside the VPC that _can_ connect to it).
+On the other hand if you have opted for a private subnet and want to connect to it from your local machine, you can't (directly).
+One option is using a bastion host (like an EC2 instance that _is_ inside the same VPC, since that _can_ connect to it).
 That's outside the scope of this guide.

 Next, choose the option to create a _new_ security group (rather than use the default one).
 That's important.
 It makes it _much_ easier to connect other applications to this database as you can then select this RDS security group by name rather than have to remember what a "default" one is being used by: